-After talking to the religious expert Nicodemus, Jesus’ next encounter couldn’t have been more different: a despised Samaritan—and a woman of questionable reputation to boot!
+After talking to the religious expert Nicodemus, Jesus’ next encounter couldn’t have been with someone more different: a despised Samaritan—and a woman of questionable reputation to boot!
 Jesus didn’t shy away, though, but met her need with a startling declaration of His own identity.
 As a result, her entire town was transformed.
 As Alistair Begg makes plain, there is a lesson here for us: as Jesus’ disciples we should engage all people and point them to the one who seeks us and saves us.

 1Now when Jesus learned that the Pharisees had heard that Jesus was making and baptizing more disciples than John 2(although Jesus himself did not baptize, but only his disciples), 3he left Judea and departed again for Galilee.
 4And he had to pass through Samaria.
 5So he came to a town of Samaria called Sychar, near the field that Jacob had given to his son Joseph.
 6Jacob's well was there; so Jesus, wearied as he was from his journey, was sitting beside the well.
 It was about the sixth hour.1